shazly333/Uber/README.md

 User Guide For Drivers:
 =======================

-  Sign up and Sign in for driver:
+  Sign Up And Sign In For Driver:
   ------------------------------

   - Enter your email and password and make sure you make switch button on driver side, then press sign up.